-Market interest rates may influence the price of our common shares.
+Increases in market interest rates may adversely affect the price of our common shares.

 One of the factors that may influence the price of our common shares is our annual dividend yield as compared to yields on other financial instruments.
 Thus, an increase in market interest rates will result in higher yields on other financial instruments, which could adversely affect the price of our common shares.